Raspberry Swirl Ice

 over a saucepan of simmering water and, stirring constantly with a

-wooden spoon, cook until the custard thickens enough that it coats the
+wooden spoon or heatproof spatula, cook until the custard thickens enough that it coats the

 back of a spoon (170 degrees F) (77 degrees C).
 The term 'coat a